-Ballpark Orientations in the National League
+Ballpark Orientations in the National LeaguE

 Major League Baseball clearly states in rule 1.04 "THE PLAYING FIELD: It is desirable that the line from home base through the pitchers plate to second base shall run East Northeast."
 The location of the owner's boxes, prevailing wind directions, and a multitude of other reasons have caused rule 1.04 to be ignored by Major League baseball teams.
 Baseball Almanac is pleased to present a National League ballpark orientation chart designed to illustrate the actual layouts.